kevinkoech357/my-online-shop/README.md

-# My Online Shop
+# Introduction

-This repository hosts all code needed to build a backend for an online e-commerce site using Node, Express and MongoDB.
+This repository hosts all code that power both the frontend and backend of My Online Shop.